Last Updated on April 20, 2021 by Ines

 Breastfed babies have fewer ear infections, diarrhea, gastrointestinal infections, and respiratory diseases.
 They are also less likely to get meningitis.

-5. Nursing lowers the risk of chronic conditions later in life:
+5. Nursing decreases the risk of chronic conditions later in life:

 Breastfed children are less likely to get childhood diabetes, high cholesterol, high blood pressure, childhood asthma, and childhood leukemia.